How to Clear Cells in Excel with Button (with Detailed Steps)

 📣 Difference Between Clear, Delete, and ClearContents Command in Excel VBA

 You have 3 commands available in Excel VBA to clear cells.
-But they do works differently for different purposes.
+But they do work differently for different purposes.
 The ClearContent command only clears the cell value while keeping the cell format the same.
 And, the Clear command removes both the cell value and cell formatting and leaves the cells blank.
-But the Delete command removes the cells completely and shifts the bottom cells up to fill the place.
+However, the Delete command removes the cells completely and shifts the bottom cells up to fill the place.

-📌 Step 3: Create Macro Button
+📌 Step 3: Create a Button to Clear Cells in Excel

 You can also create a macro button, so you can easily use this worksheet repeatedly.
 To create a macro button follow the steps below: